Pharmacy Technician Information

 To practise as a pharmacy technician in Saskatchewan, an individual must be registered and licensed with the Saskatchewan College of Pharmacy Professionals (SCPP).

-While all applicants must meet the same requirements and qualifications, there are different pathways to licensure, depending on whether an applicant is a CCAPP-accredited program graduate not previously licensed, a pharmacy technician licensed in another Canadian jurisdiction, an international pharmacy graduate licensed outside of Canada, or a pharmacy technician resuming practice.
+While all applicants must meet the same requirements and qualifications, there are different pathways to licensure, depending on whether an applicant is a CCAPP-accredited program graduate not previously licensed, a pharmacy technician licensed in another Canadian jurisdiction, or a pharmacy technician resuming practice.

 One qualification for becoming a licensed pharmacy technician with SCPP is successful completion of a practical assessment.
-Saskatchewan Polytechnic is offering two courses as part of the pathways to become a licensed pharmacy technician in Saskatchewan.
-For course and contact information, see Saskatchewan Polytechnic’s practical assessment course listing.
+Saskatchewan Polytechnic offers this course as part of the pathways to become a licensed pharmacy technician in Saskatchewan.
+For course and contact information, see Saskatchewan Polytechnic’s practical assessment course description.

 Intern Registration for Pharmacy Technicians